The Role of Context in Detecting Previously Fact-Checked Claims: Related Work

+The CLEF-2018 CheckThat! lab featured a shared task on fact-checking a claim in the context of a political debate \cite{clef-checkthat-T2:2018,clef2018checkthat}, and SemEval-2019 had a shared task on fact-checking in community question answering forums \cite{mihaylova-etal-2019-semeval}.

+\citet{liu-etal-2020-fine} proposed a kernel graph attention network to model evidence as a context for fact verification.
+Similarly, \citet{zhou2019gear} used a fully connected evidence graph with multi-evidence information sources for fact verification.

-Since Transformer-based models have shown great success in many downstream NLP tasks, \citet{zhong2020reasoning} used different pre-trained Transformer models and a graph-based approach (i.e., graph convolutional network and graph attention network) for fact verification. \citet{zhao2019transformer} introduced extra hop attention to incorporate contextual information, while maintaining the Transformer capabilities.
-The extra hop attention enables it to learn a global representation of the different pieces of evidence and to jointly reason over the evidence graph.
-It is a promising approach that uses contextual information as a graph representation and Transformer capabilities in the same model.
-One of the limitations is the need for human-labeled evidence in relation to the input claims in existing fact-verification datasets.
-The study by \citet{ostrowski2020multi} addressed this limitation by developing a dataset of annotated pieces of evidence associated with input claims and explored multihop attention mechanism, proposed in \cite{zhao2019transformer}, to make prtediction on the factuality of a claim.
+\citet{zhong2020reasoning} used different pre-trained Transformer models and a graph-based approach, i.e.,~graph convolutional network and graph attention network, for fact verification. \citet{zhao2019transformer} introduced extra hop attention to incorporate contextual information, while maintaining the Transformer capabilities, thus making it possible to learn a global representation of the different pieces of evidence and to jointly reason over the evidence graph.
+One of the limitations of their approach was the need for human-labeled evidence in relation to the input claims in existing fact-verification datasets. \citet{ostrowski2020multi} developing a dataset of annotated pieces of evidence associated with input claims and used multihop attention to make a prediction about the factuality of a claim.

-Unlike the above work, here we target a different task: detecting previously fact-checked claims as opposed to performing fact-checking per se.
-Moreover, while the above work was limited to the target, we also model the source context (which turns out to be much more important).
+Unlike the above work, here we target a different task: detecting previously fact-checked claims as opposed to check-worthiness prediction or fact-checking a claim.
+Moreover, while the above work was limited to the target context, here we also model the source context, which turns out to be much more important.